You may have a dozen or more chronic hormonal symptoms, but “crazy” isn’t one of them.

 With concussion-related symptoms, the brain is not correctly communicating with your adrenals, resulting in adrenal-related symptoms.
 But, treating your adrenals without treating your brain will not help you if your symptoms are related to a concussion.

-This is also why it’s important to work with a functional medicine practitioner who looks at your levels with a careful eye.
+This is also why it’s important to work with a integrative medicine practitioner who looks at your levels with a careful eye.
 Your doctor may not be concerned with imbalanced hormone levels unless they are severe enough to warrant a diagnosis.

 For example, one of the most common side effects of concussive blows to the head is hypocortisolism.
 Hypocortisolism occurs when our adrenal hormones (specifically cortisol) are imbalanced due to a disruption in the hormone ACTH (Adrenocorticotropic hormone).
 You may be experiencing symptoms such as fatigue, irritability, and fertility issues, but if your levels are not low enough for a diagnosis of Addison’s disease or other serious conditions, your symptoms may go untreated.